 As such, the Local Stakeholder Consultation (LSC) was held on 31st May 2021 at JTS’s Offices as a ‘hybrid’ consultation, whereby participants could join the consultation both virtually and physically.
 During the consultation, participants were briefed on the project, the Gold Standard, as well as the importance of a local stakeholder consultation being held.

 During the consultation, participants were able to comment and provide feedback on the project, and JTS was able to provide further explanation on how the project worked and affected stakeholders directly.
+After the physical meeting with local stakeholders were conduct, there was a further stakeholder feedback round which lasted for 30 days.

-Comments that came in during the feedback portion of the LSC was all positive.
+Comments that came in during the stakeholder feedback round portion of the LSC were all positive.
 An example of a few are as follows:

 Table 25: Comments during LSC.